regymm/quasiSoC/BuildnRun.md

 UART is recommended for interaction, program downloading, and reseting -- instead of hardware buttons, SD card, or HDMI.

 Open serial port at 921600-baud with like `sudo picocom -b 921600 -p 1 /dev/ttyUSB1`.
 Picocom is recommend while screen is not -- when pasting a bunch of characters and transferring at full speed, screen seems to miss characters.
+Baud rate can be changed at `BAUD_RATE_UART` parameter in `quasi_main.v`

 When system starts, you should see messages like these: